Connected Thinking gathers industry experts to identify the biggest disruptors to the MRO process

 Industry 4.0, or IIoT, covers the use of various technologies to connect devices to create and exploit data.
 This offers companies numerous potential benefits in terms of MRO, not least that they can shift from a preventative and reactive maintenance culture to a predictive one.

 “IIoT should make it possible to increase productivity while reducing machine downtime and the time needed for repairs.”
-Says Peter Malpas, Regional Vice President, Northern Europe at RS.
+Says Peter Malpas, President for EMEA, RS Components.

-John Patsavellas from the Institution of Engineering and Technology Policy Panel agrees, “MRO utopia is to move to an entirely predictive maintenance model,” says, “We already have much of the technology to achieve this through condition-based monitoring and intervention, but I’ve yet to see an organisation put all the technology, processes and programming together on a large scale.
+John Patsavellas, Senior Lecturer in Manufacturing Management at Cranfield University agrees, “MRO utopia is to move to an entirely predictive maintenance model,” says, “We already have much of the technology to achieve this through condition-based monitoring and intervention, but I’ve yet to see an organisation put all the technology, processes and programming together on a large scale.